-Ms. Eller stated that the Lehman bankruptcy continues to proceed but is starting to wind down.
-She reported that the SBI is a defendant in some reverse class action cases regarding Tribune Co. and Lyondell, and she briefly described a reverse class action.
 Ms. Eller stated that the SBI was sued by the Break the Bonds organization about the SBI's investment in Israel bonds.
 She said the SBI moved to dismiss the lawsuit and the plaintiffs brought a summary judgment motion.
-She noted that those motions will be heard on March 5, 2012.
+She noted that those motions were heard on March 5, 2012.
+She reported that the SBI also is a defendant in some reverse class action cases, and she briefly described a reverse class action.